Parse Trees

 | FALSE

-Explore how a parse tree is built for expression TRUE && FALSE || TRUE
+| FALSEExplore how a parse tree is built for expression TRUE && FALSE || TRUE using this grammar:

 - The root of the tree is the grammar's starting non-terminal.